Headphones · Side-by-side

 Sivga Luan

-• The Sivga Anser's downside - soundstage is on the intimate side - not super wide - matters to you
+• The Sivga Anser's main trade-off is one you'd rather not live with: Soundstage is on the intimate side - not super wide

 Read the full Luan review